 The Compensation Committee is responsible for the development and implementation of NRG's executive compensation program.
 The intent of our executive compensation program is to reward the achievement of NRG's annual goals and objectives while supporting our long-term business strategy.
-The Compensation Committee is committed to tying executives' compensation to the performance of the Company.
+The Compensation Committee is committed to aligning executives' compensation with performance.

 The Compensation Committee's objectives are achieved through the use of both short-term and long-term incentives.
-The Company currently targets the median pay of our peers as further discussed in detail below.
+The Company currently targets pay at the median of our peer group.
 In addition, through the AIP, the NEOs are rewarded for achieving annual corporate and individual goals.